 When users visit the Signal Sciences sign-in page, they’ll need to enter in their email.

-If the corporation has single sign-on enabled, they will be prompted to authenticate with SSO or will be automatically signed-in if they’re already authenticated.
+If the corp has single sign-on enabled, they will be prompted to authenticate with SSO or will be automatically signed-in if they’re already authenticated.
 If SSO is not enabled, they’ll be prompted to enter their password.

 If they authenticate with an email that is different from the email they entered, they will receive an error message.